A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Our Approach: FedSim

-The whole model with SplitNN and three gates is trained with back-propagation by transferring gradients like SplitNN (lines 14-15).
-After gradients are calculated, all the parameters are updated synchronously in each round (line 16).
+The whole model with SplitNN and three gates performs back-propagation by transferring gradients like SplitNN (lines 12, 14).
+After gradients are calculated, all the parameters are updated by gradient descent (lines 13, 15). \wzm{According to the experiment in Appendix~\ref{subsec:train_time}, FedSim incurs longer but acceptable training time compared to Exact and Top1Sim.} \wzmb{During the inference, for each data record in the primary party, $K$ most similar data records in secondary parties are linked.
+These linked data records are fed into the FedSim model to derive the final prediction.} \wzmd{More insights into the weight gate and merge gate are elaborated by visualization in Appendix~\ref{subsec:visualization}.}